 Anett Haukås is a coordinator at S12.
 She received her education at the University of Bergen and received an MA in Art History (2011) and a BA in Visual Arts and Culture (2007).

 anett [ at ] s12 [ dot ] no

-Thomas Petersen – joins the team in S12 from August 2015 as responsible for the workshop and assistant for our Artists in Residence.
+Thomas Petersen – joined the team in S12 in August 2015.
+He is responsible for the workshop and assistant for our Artists in Residence.

 Previous members of the S12 team